-The Indenture will provide for the creation of certain trust accounts into which the proceeds from the sale of the Series Four-A1 Bonds and revenues received as Loan Repayments under the Loan Agreement are to be deposited.
-These accounts include a Construction Account, a Bond and Interest Sinking Fund Account and a Redemption Account.
-The net proceeds of original issue and sale of the Series Four-A1 Bonds are to be deposited into the Construction Account.
-Following Bond Closing, amounts received by the Trustee from the University as Loan Repayments are to be deposited into the Bond and Interest Sinking Fund Account and the Redemption Account and used, to the extent needed, to redeem or pay the principal of and interest on the Series Four-A1 Bonds when due.
+The Indenture will provide for the creation of certain trust accounts into which the proceeds from the sale of the Series Four-A2 Bonds and revenues received as Loan Repayments under the Loan Agreement and moneys made available under the Liquidity Covenant are to be deposited.
+These accounts include a Construction Account, a Bond Purchase Fund, a Bond and Interest Sinking Fund Account and a Redemption Account.
+The net proceeds of original issue and sale of the Series Four-A2 Bonds are to be deposited into the Construction Account.
+Following Bond Closing, amounts received by the Trustee from the University as Loan Repayments, proceeds of remarketing or moneys available under the Liquidity Covenant are to be deposited into the Bond and Interest Sinking Fund Account, the Bond Purchase Fund and the Redemption Account and used, to the extent needed, to redeem or pay the principal of and interest on the Series Four-A2 Bonds or the Purchase Price of the Series Four-A2 Bonds when due.